betaflight/betaflight-pull-requests/README.md

-# betaflight-pull-requests
-Pull Request builds of Betaflight
+Pull Request builds of the Betaflight firmware

+Download firmware images built from currently open pull requests in order to test them.

+**Caution: These versions are provided by community members, they are unstable, and there is no assumption that they even work.**